Skip to content

 1 / 1

-The company published the process used to prioritise, assess and engage suppliers in compliance with the company's policy and legal requirements.
+The company has been carrying out the supplier's management GFD program since 2012 which is used to prioritise, assess and engage suppliers in compliance with the policy and legal requirements.

 • Y